 Take advantage of stop time.
-Get off the truck and flex your arms and legs.
+Flex your arms and legs.
 Staying alert will help you be a better and safer driver.

 BUILT TO STANDARDS

 This truck was designed and built to current industry and government standards and guidelines.
 For more information see the following: